-- 1. Safety: Mitigating and slowing the growth of COVID in the context of returning to our ministry.
-Understanding that there is an inherent risk to being in session on campus while in a pandemic, we also understand that we are part of a societal decision that accepts balancing COVID-19 risk against the need to maintain a semblance of normalcy for our children and their development. - a.
-Stable Groups: In the spirit of "reducing the denominator," Students are organized into discrete Stable Groups to minimize the spread of COVID-19 between groups. - b.
-Hygiene: Within Stable Groups, we will emphasize strong, hygienic practice. - c.
-Distance options: If any family so desires, we will give them the option of continuing independent, remote learning, with the understanding that we will work together to minimize change and disruption for students. - 2.
+- 1. Safety: Mitigating and slowing the growth of COVID-19 in the context of a return to our ministry.
+Understanding that there is inherent risk in returning from social distancing while in a pandemic, we also understand that we are part of a societal decision that accepts balancing COVID-19 risk against the need for life to continue. - a.
+Stable Groups: In the spirit of "reducing the denominator," students are organized into discrete Stable Groups to minimize the spread of COVID-19 between groups. - b.
+Hygiene: Within Stable Groups, we will emphasize strong hygienic practice. - c.
+Distance options: If a student or their family member is in a higher-risk group, we will give them the option of continuing independent, remote learning. - 2.
 Presence: Keeping school open daily.
-We do not want to burden parents with challenging schedules that prevent them from working a full workday - we want our students at school in their Stable Group for the full day. - 3.
-Growth: Despite limitations, we want our children to continue their academic progress at grade level in their faith and all core academic standards.
+We do not want to burden parents with challenging schedules that require them to stay home and out of work - we want our students at school in their Stable Group for the full day. - 3.
+Growth: Despite limitations, we want our children to continue their academic progress at grade level in their faith and in all core academic standards.